Lobbying and ‘Time’line

 Nira Radia.
 The last year jolts the common man of not only India but also other countries as the first

-exposed for his lobbying for J&K in USA and second exposed for his
+exposed for his lobbying for J&K in USA

 Lobbying is the act of attempting to influence